Some of the numbers presented in this website may not be the most recent available

 Growing populations and increasing affluence over the last half century have led to an unprecedented growth in the use of fossil fuels.
 This, in turn, has resulted in higher carbon dioxide emissions into the atmosphere, raising atmospheric temperatures.

-Ironically at the time these forests were surrounded by warm organic-rich lakes and seas leading to vast quantities of the earth’s oil source rocks being deposited.
-However, natural (not related to human activity) temperature rises in the Jurassic, or at any other time, are irrelevant to our concerns over present-day climate change.
+However, natural temperature rises in the Jurassic, or at any other time, are irrelevant to our concerns over present-day climate change.

 Secondly, human society has today overwhelmed nearly every ecosystem on earth, erecting physical and social barriers to movement.
 Billions of people not only do not want to adapt, but also they have nowhere to go.
 This particularly applies to those inhabiting urban environments.

-Since the industrial revolution carbon dioxide levels in the atmosphere have risen by over 30%.
+Since the industrial revolution in Europe carbon dioxide levels in the atmosphere have risen by over 30%.
 Concentrations are now higher than at any time in at least 800,000 years.
 Carbon dioxide is almost certainly responsible for most of the atmospheric rise in temperature over the last 50 years.

 There is now a political effort to stabilise greenhouse gas emissions although with much dissent and disagreement.
 China emits more carbon dioxide than any other country followed by the USA, European Union member states and the UK.